#GandhiAbovePolitics: How Mahatma influenced people across the globe

 On his 150th birth anniversary, not only India but the landmarks across the globe also paid tribute to the 'Father of the Nation' who is considered an icon around the world.

 From Dubai's Burj Khalifa to China's picturesque Chaoyang park Gandhi Jayanti was celebrated remembering Gandhi everywhere.
-Amid political differences between India and China at present, China never forgets to celebrates Gandhi Jayanti every year.
-China remembered Gandhi's famous lines on this day, "China and India are fellow travelers sharing weal and woe in a common journey."
+Amid political differences between India and China at present, China never forgets to celebrate Gandhi Jayanti every year.
+China remembered Gandhi's famous lines on this day, "China and India are fellow travellers sharing weal and woe in a common journey."

-Massive celebration took place globally on the occasion of Gandhi's 150 birth anniversary.
+The massive celebration took place globally on the occasion of Gandhi's 150 birth anniversary.
 Such a gesture around the world shows that Gandhi is above politics.
 And how his ideology and philosophy have influenced people across the globe.

 Mahatma Gandhi's 150th birth anniversary: How people across globe celebrated

 Many historians believe, Gandhi has shown the world that how a man has the power to take on an empire, using ethics, intelligence and above all non-violence.
-Some other peaceful resisters such as Martin Luther King Jr. during the 1960s civil rights movement and the Buddhist monk Dalai Lama have emulated his ideologies in world politics in the process.
+Some other peaceful resisters such as Martin Luther King Jr during the 1960s civil rights movement and the Buddhist monk Dalai Lama have emulated his ideologies in world politics in the process.

 Gandhi did get his start in politics as a lawyer in South Africa, where he supported the local Indian community's struggle for civil rights.